schlangens/schlangens.github.io/index.md

 # Scott Schlangen Portfolio
 Thank you for stopping by.
-If you have any questions or want to reach out dont hesitate to reach out.
+If you have any questions or want to reach out dont hesitate.<br />
 More to come.
 # Social Details 💬
 Email (sschlangen@gmail.com) <br>
 Phone/SMS (317-300-4763) <br>